Report: Bannon calls white supremacists 'a collection of clowns'

 He added: "These guys are a collection of clowns."

-Kuttner said that Bannon never asked for his remarks to be off the record.
+Kuttner wrote that Bannon never asked for his remarks to be off the record.

 "The question of whether the phone call was on or off the record never came up.
 This is also puzzling, since Steve Bannon is not exactly Bambi when it comes to dealing with the press.
-He's probably the most media-savvy person in America," Kuttner told CNN.
+He's probably the most media-savvy person in America," Kuttner wrote.